Avisiingh/cs50_python/Function/function_variable.md

   * **Side Effect**: What the function actually does, like showing text on the screen.
   * **Bug**: A mistake.
 A typo like forgetting a parenthesis is a `SyntaxError`.

-*Important: Don't use Microsoft Word or Google Docs.
-They add weird formatting.
-Use a text editor like VS Code.*

 -----

 #### **Getting Input with Variables**